Alethio36/mediastack/docs/vpn-membership.md

 `/config`; kavita, for instance, uses `/kavita/config`), and decides pass/fail.
-Ownership drift is reported separately and tiered: mis-owned files in actual config are a FAIL (`fix-perms` fixes them); mis-owned files confined to regenerable paths (`cache`, `logs`, `backups`, `tmp`) are a WARN, because images that ignore PUID and run as root write those as root through normal background activity (update checks, log rotation, nightly backups) and it does not threaten config integrity.
+Ownership drift is reported separately and tiered: mis-owned files in actual config are a FAIL (`fix-perms` fixes them); mis-owned files confined to regenerable paths (`cache`, `logs`, `backups`, `tmp`) are a WARN — they do not threaten config integrity, but they mean something wrote as the wrong user.
+The usual culprit is an image that ignores PUID and runs as root; that is not excused as normal: the runtime audit FAILs any service whose processes don't run as its `<SVC>_UID` (the fix is `user:` in the fragment — see docs/adding-a-service.md).
 Backup *health* (validity, recency) is audited separately in the vpn+backups section, so treating backup-file *ownership* as cosmetic here does not hide a broken backup.